keptn/lifecycle-toolkit/docs/docs/reference/crd-reference/metric.md

           * **storeResults** -- Maximum number of past results to store in the status of a `KeptnMetric` resource.
             This can be set to an integer that is less than or equal to 255.
-            When set to a value greater than `, the user can see a slice of this number of metrics in the`metric.status.intervalResults` field
+            When set to a value greater than 1, the user can see a slice of this number of metrics in the`status.intervalResults` field.

      * **status** --
        Keptn fills in this information when the metric is evaluated.